Plaza 8: Future

+A Boston Store occupied the building of the former Prange's and Younkers closed in 2013.
+The building sat vacant for more than a year, before being purchased by the City of Sheboygan in 2014.
+Demolition of the store, located directly across from the fountain and Mead Public Library, was completed in March 2015.

+The city used the site in the summer 2015 as greenspace for local concerts sponsored by the John Michael Kohler Arts Center.
+City Green, which connects the arts center and library, opened in 2018.

 Sheboygan City Centre

 In April 1987, the city had planned to put downtown including Plaza 8, under one roof.
 Developer John Livesey proposed a $100 million enclosed shopping and office complex, to be called City Center.
 The only buildings that would have remained in the City Center site were the relatively new Prange's and Mead Public Library buildings, along with the Trinity Lutheran Church, with a companion tower constructed next to the then-First Wisconsin Building.

 According to Livesey, the project would have included: